The word “volcano” comes from the Roman name “vulcan” – the Roman god of fire.

 The world’s largest active volcano is Mauna Loa in Hawaii.
 It is 13,677 feet above sea level, but from its base below sea level, it is taller than Mount Everest.

-A dormant volcano is one that hasn’t erupted in the last 10,000 years, but it is expected to erupt again.
+A dormant volcano is one that hasn’t erupted in the last 10,000 years, although it is expected to erupt again at some stage.

 An area in the Pacific Ocean is called The Ring Of Fire.
 This region is home to 452 volcanoes, and to over 50% of the world’s active and dormant volcanoes.